 5. A firm serves essentially two markets, East and West, and is contemplating the location of one or more distribution centers (DC) to serve these markets.
 A complicating issue is the uncertainty in demand in each market.
 The firm has enumerated three representative scenarios to characterize the uncertainty.
 The table below gives (i) the fixed cost per year of having a DC at each of three candidate locations, and (ii) the profit per year in each market as a function of the scenario and which DC is supplying the market.
 Each market will be assigned to that one open DC that results in the most profit.
 This assignment can be done after we realize the scenario that holds.
 The DC location decision must be made before the scenario is known.

-Profit by Scenario/Region and Supplier DC

-Scenario One Scenario Two Scenario Three
+. , Scenario One Scenario Three

 DC Location Fixed Cost East West East West East West

-A 51 120 21 21 40 110 11
+А 51 120 21 21 40 110 11

 В 49 110 28 32 92 70 70

-C 52 60 39 20 109 20 88
+С 52 60 39 20 109 20 88